docker-library/docs/mediawiki/README-short.txt

-MediaWiki is a free software open source wiki package written in PHP, originally for use on Wikipedia.
+MediaWiki is a free software open source wiki package written in PHP.